 Pro Voyager Tip #1: If you do not want to ride the shuttle to the starting point of Emerald Lake, arrive as early as possible so you can get a parking spot at the trailhead.

-We arrived to the trailhead of Emerald Lake (which is located at the parking lot for Bear Lake) around 8:15am.
+We arrived at the trailhead of Emerald Lake (which is located at the parking lot for Bear Lake) around 8:15 am.
 There were about 10 parking spots left at the time but I imagine they filled up pretty quickly.
 If you do not make it in time to claim a parking spot, don’t worry, riding the shuttle is fairly painless and the drivers are very friendly.